AntidoteDB/antidote/docs/index.md

 number of ads displayed to a user.
 For scalability, the database replicates all data in different locations.
 What will be the value of the counter, when it is incremented at two locations at the same time?
 As an application programmer, you have to detect such concurrent updates and resolve conflicting modifications.
-AntidoteDB provides features that aid programmers to write correct applications, while having the same performance and horizontal scalability as AP/NoSQL, from a single machine to geo-replicated deployments, with the added guarantees of Causal Highly-Available
+Antidote provides features that aid programmers to write correct applications, while having the same performance and horizontal scalability as AP/NoSQL, from a single machine to geo-replicated deployments, with the added guarantees of Causal Highly-Available